twvd/snow/README.md

 ## Acknowledgements
  * Thanks to raddad772 for the excellent [68000 JSON test suite](https://github.com/SingleStepTests/m68000)
  * Thanks to Rubix for the ASCII Mac
+ * Thanks to Daniel Balsom for the [Fluxfox](https://github.com/dbalsom/fluxfox) library
+ * Thanks to the people of the Emudev and [Applesauce](https://applesaucefdc.com/) communities for their infinite wisdom